asaygili/retina/README.md

 For academic citations, please refer to this study as follows:

 ```
 Saygılı, A. & Ömer, A.   (2025).
 Enhancing Retinal Disease Detection with the Swin Transformer: A Comprehensive Comparative Analysis.
-The Visual Computer Journal.
+Machine Vision and Applications Journal.
 ```

 ---